WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 # Lab 1 - Routing Returning Callers

 ## Story
 > When a customer calls back into the contact center within ten minutes of their last call ending, we can assume there was a dropped call, missed callback, or they need additional assistance from their last interaction.
-We are going to prioritize their call in the queue and deliver the call summary to the agent.
+We are going to prioritize their call in the queue so that they can finish their business.

 ### High Level Explanation
 1. New call comes into the flow